port-labs/port-docs/docs/guides/all/connect-github-codeowners-with-service-team-and-user.md

+---
+displayed_sidebar: null
+---

-# Connect GitHub CODEOWNERS with Service, GitHub Team and User
+# Connect GitHub CODEOWNERS with Service, Team & User

 This guide shows you how to map CODEOWNERS file patterns in GitHub repositories (Service) to their respective Service, Team and User in port.